sohooo/droneops-sim/README.md

 ## Enemy Detection

-The simulator now generates random enemy entities and emits detection events when drones are within range.
+The simulator includes an enemy detection subsystem used to test how drones react to hostile objects.

-- An **Enemy Simulation Engine** moves enemies around the first configured zone.
+- An **Enemy Simulation Engine** spawns a handful of enemies in the first configured zone and moves them each tick using a random walk.
-- Drones check for nearby enemies every tick (1 km radius).
+- Every drone checks for enemies within a 1&nbsp;km radius each tick.
+The closer the enemy, the higher the confidence value reported.
-- Detection events are written to the `enemy_detection` table when using GreptimeDB or printed to STDOUT in print-only mode.
+- Detection events are written to the table specified by `ENEMY_DETECTION_TABLE` when writing to GreptimeDB, or printed to STDOUT in print-only mode.

+See [docs/enemy-detection.md](docs/enemy-detection.md) for more details on the available settings and event format.